firepear/petrel/README.md

 # Petrel

-_This module is pre-v1; assume that there will be breaking API changes over time._
+_This module is pre-v1; breaking changes will be flagged in release notes_

-SQLite lets you embed serverless relational database capablities within programs.
-Petrel lets you add self-contained networking and RPC to your programs.
+SQLite embeds serverless relational databases into programs.
+Petrel does the same for networking and RPC.

 - Optimized for programmer time
 - A program can embed multiple Petrel servers and/or clients